 Clinical trials are research studies that examine whether a medical treatment or device is safe and effective for human beings.
 Many of the drugs and therapies available today are the result of clinical trials.
 To learn more, and to decide whether participating in a clinical trial is right for you, visit ClinicalTrials.gov; a service of the U.S. National Institutes of Health.

 There are many support groups, advocacy organizations, blogs, social media, and news sources online to help you cope with COPD.
 The COPD online community is made up of patients, caregivers, health care providers, and associations who offer support and share their knowledge with anyone touched by COPD.
 This page from the American Lung Association outlines a number of online support communities for people affected by COPD.
 To locate a Better Breathers Club for face-to-face support, use this directory from the American Lung Association.

-COPD Supplies: Information about financial assistance with COPD supplies and related health care items and services can be found at the Get Prescription Help (Partnership for Prescription Assistance).
-Click on the green “Get Started!” icon and follow the prompts.
+COPD Supplies: Information about financial assistance with COPD supplies and related health care items and services can be found at the Medicine Assistance Tool (MAT.org).

 Free and Reduced Cost Clinics: Use this directory provided by the North Carolina Institute of Medicine to search over 300 free and reduced cost clinics across North Carolina by location, hours of operation, insurance accepted (private, Medicaid, uninsured etc.) and type of service provided.

 Do you have a health related question?
 You are welcome to use the Health Sciences Library’s Ask a Librarian service.